 If it ends up with the formation of mildew or mold, some ugly marks and discolorations may be left on your bed, meaning you don’t stand a chance of reselling it ever again.

 Some severe situations might require complete replacement of your beddings and even the bed itself.

-4. Fire and freeze hazard
+4. Fire Hazards

 The effects of blocked vents may spread to another device you wouldn’t even have thought about – the furnace.

 Your furnace is equipped with a heat exchanger – a metal coil that receives the air, heats it, and passes it to the rest of the system to be streamed into the room – that must be fed with air by the systems’ blowers.